arturadib/agility/docs/_index.md

 ## Quick tour

-Agility encourages (but does not require) writing your entire code in Javascript, that is, content (HTML), style (CSS), and behavior (JS) can all be contained within Javascript objects.
-The examples in this tour consist of such code.
+Agility supports (but does not require) writing your entire code in Javascript, that is, content (HTML), style (CSS), and behavior (JS) can all be contained within Javascript objects.
+Unless otherwise stated the examples in this tour consist of such code.
 See [Getting started](docs.html#getting-started) in the docs for the HTML template adopted.

 ### Object initialization